Tajammal39/recipe-lover/README.md

    This class is responsible for displaying the primary user interface and handling user interactions.
 It should implement the following features:

     - Display Recipe List: The main activity should fetch the list of recipes from the data source class and display them in a RecyclerView.
     - Recipe Details: When a recipe item is clicked, the app should navigate to the recipe details screen, where all the relevant information about the recipe is displayed.
-   - Save Favorites: Users should be able to save their favorite recipes by tapping on the download icon on the recipe details screen.
+    - Save Favorites: Users should be able to save their favourite recipes by tapping on the download icon on the recipe details screen.
 The app should provide a way to store and retrieve these saved recipes.

 ## Testing Phase: